mattyImry/Mountain-Gear_MS4-Code-Institute/TESTING.md

 action taken | expected result | functional
 ------------ | --------------- | --------- |
 Not filling the fields in the form marked with the * and clicking "Send" button | Message "Please fill in this field" appear on field not populated | Yes
-By filling the mandatory field and clicking "Send" button | Message confirmation displayed and in terminal received | Yes DO NOT FORGET TO CHECK IF EMAIL ARRIVES IN INBOX AFTER DEPLOYMENT.
+By filling the mandatory field and clicking "Send" button | Message confirmation displayed and in terminal email printed | Yes